 If Mr. Warner attended last week's NORTH GROSVENORDALE town meeting, he would have witnessed the Building Committee's presentation, led by myself, and he would have come to realize that there was plenty of research, time and data done on all three projects.
 Instead of assuming he knows best, professionals in this business of building tracks outlined why the school is the best location.
 I have been building such structures for over more than 25 years and stand by the detail that I have provided to the public.
 For the record, since it was insinuated by a community member at the town meeting, my company has no interest in completing this work nor do I bid any work in Connecticut.
 I strictly have been volunteering my personal time and expertise to the town for the benefit of ensuring that the projects are well budgeted, constructed properly, and the town is protected.
-With this said, I will add only factual information and will simply list some of the important details on why the Belding Mill site is not a good suggestion: First and foremost, this is about building pride in our school and boosting community engagement.
-Keeping the new track on school grounds will only build on that overall mission.
+With this said, I will add only factual information and will simply list some of the important details on why the Belding Mill site is not a good suggestion: build on that overall mission.

 Belding Mill is private property.
 I am not sure if it is still for sale, but regardless this would add costs to the taxpayer in order to purchase, not reduce costs.
 Subsurface conditions have not been evaluated at the Belding Site and would only cost additional money to the taxpayer in order to complete such geotechnical studies.
 The current track school location subsurface has been studied, confirmed to be sound, and will work well for the track.
 There is no existing drainage system at the Belding site to serve a track.
 Our plan at the school is to reuse the existing drainage system which has been fully investigated and confirmed to be in good working order.
 Utilizing the Belding site would require several steps for example; investigation, design and the overall construction of a new drainage system would likely cost beyond \$500,000 additional dollars for the taxpayer.
 The tracks utilization would be dominated by school activities and home track meets.
 As I said at the presentation, the school is busing our student athletes to other locations spending money on general travel costs.
 Having a localized track on school grounds requires zero transportation, making the most logical financial sense.
-At the school, the community at large could not only utilize the track just as easy as they could at Belding Mill, but also support our student athletes that run track and boost community engage- Our community landscape continues to decay, and our town owned buildings continue to deteriorate due to neglect and minimalfinancial support.
-Something needs to be done and revitalizing our community costs money.
-The track has been decommissioned for 20 years and in a state of advanced disrepair.
-Our school and community deserve and have earned this new track.
-Support the track, town, and school assets as they clearly need it.
-Misguided information is infecting and seriously impeding this town's revitalization.
-Accurate project details and financial information with regard to the Mill Rate impacts are all outlined within the presentation and are available on the town's website.
-Support the three projects the town has proposed and vote yes on Jan.
-31. Thank you, Brian Santos THOMPSON Facts about town referendum proposals To the Editor:
+At the school, the community at large could not only utilize the track just as easy as they could at Belding Mill, but also support our student athletes that run track and boost community engagement.
+The future of the great town of Thompson hangs in the balance To the Editor: